Rockford VA Clinic

 LGBTQ+ Veterans Care Coordinator

-We promote the health, welfare, and dignity of lesbian, gay, bisexual, and transgender (LGBT) Veterans and their families.
-We focus on ensuring a safe, welcoming, and affirmative environment when providing you with sensitive and high-quality health care services like:
+We promote the health, welfare, and dignity of all Veterans and their families.
+We focus on ensuring a safe and welcoming environment when providing you with sensitive and high-quality health care services like:

 - Substance use and alcohol treatment